Open-Systems-Pharmacology/Suite/Pull_Request_and_Code_Review_Standards.md

     ![](figures/development.png)

--   Even if the PR doesn't close any issues, it should refer to the comment or discussion that inspired it.
+-   Even if the PR doesn't close any issues, it should refer to the comment or discussion that motivated it.
 Lacking any of these, the PR description should be self-sufficient to explain the motivation for the PR.

 -   If the PR is a work in progress, you can convert it to a draft PR and add `WIP` to the PR title.